mohdjun95/privacy-policies/sift.md

-# Privacy Policy for Sift - AI Photo Sorter
+# Privacy Policy for Sifty - AI Photo Sorter

-**Last Updated: November 9, 2025**
+**Last Updated: December 2, 2025**
-**Effective Date: November 9, 2025**
+**Effective Date: December 2, 2025**

 ---

 ## 🔒 Key Highlights

 ✅ **Your Photos Stay Private** - We never upload your photos to our servers.
-All image analysis happens securely through Google's Gemini API.
+All image analysis happens locally on your device and securely through Google's Gemini API.

 ✅ **No Data Selling** - We will never sell, rent, or share your personal information with third parties for marketing purposes.

 ✅ **Minimal Data Collection** - We only collect what's necessary to provide you with the best photo sorting experience.

-✅ **Secure Payments** - All payment processing is handled by trusted third-party providers (Razorpay) with bank-grade encryption.
+✅ **Free Beta Version** - Currently free to use with 10,000 complimentary credits.
+No payment processing in this version.

 ✅ **You're in Control** - You can delete your account and data at any time through the app settings.